kujirahand/tkeasygui-python/docs/tkeasygui/dialogs-py.md

 def ask_ok_cancel(message: str, title: str="Question") -> bool
 ```

 Display a message in a popup window with OK and Cancel buttons.
-Return True or False.
+Return True or False. (use Tkinter)

 ------